mtozzo/achievers-api-tutorial/tutorial/step8.md

   }
 ```

-Now if you type in a reason in to the text area and click the "Post" button, the reason you typed will show up in the browser console.
+If you type in a reason in the text area and click the "Post" button, the reason will appear in the browser console.

-Next, we apply the same idea to our two other components.
-Set up the change event handlers in the `Main` component for the `Modules` and `Recipients` components in the same way we did for the `Reason` component.
+Apply the same idea to the other two components.
+Set up the change event handlers in the `Main` component for the `Modules` and `Recipients` components in the same way you did for the `Reason` component.

 ###### src/Main.js